26 Types of Insects in Texas

 Termites

 Termites are social insects that live in groups with other members of different castes.
-This is one of the types of insects in Texas that are referred to as “silent destroyers” because of their propensity to eat through wood, flooring, and other materials.
+This is one of the types of insects in Texas called “silent destroyers” because of their propensity to eat through wood, flooring, and other materials.

-The two termites that homeowners frequently come into contact with are the worker and the swarmer.
-A worker termite size ranges from 3 millimeters to 4 millimeters and can only be seen when an infested tube or mud foraging tube is broken.
+The two termites that homeowners frequently encounter are the worker and the swarmer.
+A worker termite size ranges from 3 to 4 millimeters and can only be seen when an infested or mud-foraging tube is broken.

 The termite colony’s reproductive caste is referred to as the swarmer.
-Swarmers are 4 mm long, and they are either black or dark brown.
+Swarmers are 4 mm long, either black or dark brown.

-A termite queen has the longest life span, meaning that she can live for up to 50 years, and a termite can only go through partial metamorphosis.
+A termite queen has the longest life span, meaning she can live up to 50 years, and a termite can only undergo partial metamorphosis.

 Kissing Bugs

-Kissing bugs, also known as triatomine bugs, bloodsuckers, and cone-nosed bugs, are found inside substandard homes, as well as in cracks and holes.
+Kissing bugs, triatomine bugs, bloodsuckers, and cone-nosed bugs, are found inside substandard homes and in cracks and holes.
 They mostly consume blood and are active at night.

 Kissing bugs are around 1/2 to 1 inch long as adults.
 Before becoming adults, kissing bugs go through five nymphal stages after hatching.